magento/merchdocs/src/shipping/magento-shipping-pre-packaged.md

 1. Scroll down and expand the _Shipping_ section.

-1. For **Packaging Type**, choose an option in the drop-down.
+1. Choose an option for **Packaging Type**:

     **Pre-packaged** - Choose this option when the item is shipped in its original packaging.
-When chosen, you are prompted to define the product's packaging dimensions: **Item Length**, **Item Width**, and **Item Height**.
+When set to this option, additional fields appear to define the product's packaging dimensions: Item Length, Item Width, and Item Height.

     **Assigned** - Choose this option to set an assigned packaging type (i.e., Small Fedex Box) for the product.
-When chosen, you are prompted to select a pre-defined option in the **Packaging Name** drop-down.
+When set to this option, an additional field appears to select a pre-defined Packaging Name.
 The list of available packaging options include both carrier-specific packaging as well as [merchant-defined packaging]({{ site.baseurl }}{% link shipping/magento-shipping-packaging.md %}).

 1. When complete, click **Save**.